Assisted Reproductive Technology

 If the parties are operating under a non-court approved contract, then upon expiration of three days of the child being born, the surrogate may relinquish her parental rights and the birth certificate has to be amended.
 If she chooses to not relinquish her rights, then she will be the parents of the child and the intended parents will be responsible for 50% of the medical expenses.

-In the cases where at least one of the intended parents is genetically related to the child and the intended parents, then the intended parents need to submit the surrogate consent form, a copy of the surrogate contract, and a statement from the physician who performed the assisted conception stating the genetic relationship between the child/intended parents need to be submitted to the court within 180 days after the child’s birth.
+In the cases where at least one of the intended parents is genetically related to the child or the embryo that was used was subject to the legal or contractual custody of an intended parent, then the intended parent(s) need to submit the surrogate consent form, a copy of the surrogate contract, and a statement from the physician who performed the assisted conception stating the genetic relationship between the child/intended parents need to be submitted to the court within 180 days after the child’s birth.

 Legal representation is critical for any case in order to avoid adverse outcomes.
 Depending on your family’s situation, you might need a formal donation agreement, legal adoption/step-parent adoption, order of parentage, help amending a birth certificate, or representation in a custody dispute.
 Some family’s fall within Virginia’s assisted reproductive technology (ART) statutes, yet many do not.
-For instance, only heterosexual married couples will typically fall within the statutes.
-Therefore, same-sex parents, a couple not married, or if the intended parent is single will typically fall outside of the statute.
 Although surrogacy can be an extremely rewarding experience, it is very complex and legal representation is vital in order to ensure that your family’s desires are met.

 Click here to access The US Surrogacy Law Map ™ to learn more information on surrogacy law in other states.